Aq Jol: Electoral performance

 Aq Jol received 12% of the votes at the 2004 legislative elections.
 Alihan Baimenov refused to accept the only seat the party received at the 77 member Mäjılıs until October 2006 when he reversed his position and joined parliament as the only deputy of an opposition party.
 The party advocated democratization of the political system, particularly elections of governors (akims) at all levels of the administrative system.

-Fragmentation

-In the spring of 2005, Särsenbaiūly, Äbılov and Jandosov split from the party to form a dissident faction named Nağyz Ak Jol (True Bright Path).
-At the last presidential elections on 4 December 2005 Aq Jol did not join the opposition political alliance For A Just Kazakhstan and instead nominated Alihan Baimenov, the chair, as the party candidate.
-Baimenov won 1.61% of the popular vote.
-One of the party leaders who later joined the Nağyz Ak Jol party, Altynbek Särsenbaiūly, was killed near Almaty in February 2006 soon after the presidential elections.

-In the 18 August 2007 Mäjılıs elections, the party won 3.27% of the popular vote and no seats.
-All seats were won by the ruling Nur-Otan party.
-In the 2012 Mäjılıs election, the party won 8 seats and thus becoming one of three parties represented in the legislature.
-The party won 7 seats in the 2016 Mäjılıs elections.